Ancestor Veneration For Beginners: How to Honour Your Ancestors

 What About About Ancestral Trauma?

-Anytime we start talking about ancestor veneration we run into things like generational trauma and abuse.
+Anytime we start talking about ancestor veneration we run into generational trauma and abuse.

 I completely understand that for some people, ancestor veneration isn’t something they’re going to want to engage in.